 From fairy tales to rom-coms to your “For You” page, it’s always the same storyline:

-Your life doesn’t really start until a man enters it.
+Your happiness doesn’t really count unless a man is part of it.

 He’s the plot twist.
 The reward.
 The whole point.